FAQs and comments

 b. ... and protestants don't pray to Maria!

-2. This comment came from a "Bible-only" protestant.
+• This comment came from a so-called "Bible-only" protestant.

-It seems strange to me that otherwise well-educated people would claim that they can study an important historic book like the Bible without placing it in its historic context, i.e. next to other sources of relevant information including but not limited to other writings of the same period.
+It seems strange to me that otherwise well-educated people would claim that they can study and interpret the 'only' source of their faith - the Bible - without placing it in its historic context, i.e. next to other sources of relevant information including but not limited to other writings of the same period.

 [Top-of-Page]